 Note: The scenario analysis is for illustrative purposes only and is not meant to be a recommendation or forecast.
-The analysis uses the starting yield to worst for the Bloomberg Aggregate Index as of July 31, 2023.
-The expected 12 month return calculations assume a constant yield curve slope and Index duration while implementing an instantaneous parallel rate shift with no change in spreads.)
+The analysis uses the starting yield to worst for the Bloomberg Aggregate Index as of September 30, 2023.
+The expected 12 month return calculations assume a constant yield curve slope and duration while implementing an instantaneous parallel rate shift with no change in spreads.)

-5. The curve inversion is "long-in-the-tooth."
-July was the one-year anniversary of the inversion of 2s/10s on the Treasury curve, which coincidentally is the average length of each inversion cycle since the mid-1980s.
-In the past, inversions have telegraphed economic slowing as we expect once again.
+4. The curve inversion is "long-in-the-tooth."
+September was the fifteenth month that the 2s/10s segment of the Treasury curve has been inverted, beyond the twelve-month average length of each prior inversion cycle since the mid-1980s.
+In the past, inversions have telegraphed economic slowing as many expect once again.
 Historically, the period following inversions brings lower rates, led by sharp declines in short-term yields with positive total returns across the curve.